Sam Carrick: Junior

-Professional career
+Professional

 On April 1, 2012, Carrick signed a three-year entry-level contract with the Toronto Maple Leafs.
-Toronto assigned Carrick to the East Coast Hockey League (ECHL) for at the beginning of the 2012–13 season, where he made his professional debut with the Idaho Steelheads.
+Toronto assigned Carrick to the ECHL for at the beginning of the 2012–13 season, where he made his professional debut with the Idaho Steelheads.
 In 50 games with the Steelheads, Carrick scored 16 goals and 37 points.
 He was reassigned to the Maple Leafs American Hockey League (AHL) affiliate, the Toronto Marlies on March 1, 2013.
-He finished his rookie season with the Marlies scoring 2 goals in 19 games.
+He finished his rookie season with the Marlies scoring two goals in 19 games.
 In his first full season in the AHL he registered 14 goals in 62 games.
 He was named an alternate captain with the Marlies that season.

-In the final year of his entry-level contract, Carrick had impressed during the pre-season training camp but was still assigned to the Marlies.
+In the final year of his entry-level contract, Carrick was still assigned to the Marlies, despite having impressed during the pre-season training camp.
 Carrick received his first NHL recall by the Maple Leafs early into the 2014–15 season to replace an injured Joffrey Lupul.
 He made his NHL debut in a 3–2 victory over the Chicago Blackhawks on November 1, 2014.
-He would score his first NHL goal on March 26, 2015 against the Florida Panthers, and was named third star of the game.
+He scored his first NHL goal on March 26, 2015 against the Florida Panthers, and was named third star of the game.
 He played in 16 games with the Maple Leafs registering the one goal and two points.
 Carrick also added 9 goals and 26 points in 59 games with the Marlies.
-At the end of the season, he avoided becoming a restricted free agent when re-signed with the Maple Leafs on a one-year contract.
-In the 2015–16 season, Carrick put up 16 goals and 34 points in 52 games with the Marlies and played in 3 games with the Maple Leafs.
+At the end of the season, he re-signed with the Maple Leafs on a one-year contract.
+In the 2015–16 season, Carrick put up 16 goals and 34 points in 52 games with the Marlies and played in three games with the Maple Leafs.

-As an impending restricted free agent, Carrick was not tendered a qualifying offer from the Maple Leafs following the season and became an unrestricted free agent.
-On July 1, 2016, Carrick was signed to a one-year, two-way contract with the Chicago Blackhawks.
+Carrick was not tendered a qualifying offer from the Maple Leafs following the season and became an unrestricted free agent.
+On July 1, 2016, Carrick signed a one-year, two-way contract with the Chicago Blackhawks.
 Carrick was assigned to AHL affiliate, the Rockford IceHogs to begin the 2016–17 season.
-He was second in team scoring with 28 points in 53 games before at the NHL trade deadline, Carrick was dealt by the Blackhawks, along with Spencer Abbott to the Anaheim Ducks in exchange for Kenton Helgesen and a 7th round pick in the 2019 NHL Entry Draft on March 1, 2017.
-Carrick and Abbott were the top scores for the IceHogs at the time.
+He was second in team scoring with 28 points in 53 games by the NHL trade deadline, when Carrick was dealt by the Blackhawks, along with Spencer Abbott to the Anaheim Ducks in exchange for Kenton Helgesen and a seventh round pick in the 2019 NHL entry draft on March 1, 2017.
+Carrick and Abbott were the top scorers for the IceHogs at the time.